Good General EMC Design Guidelines

-Here are four important design guidelines that are often overlooked even though they can be among the easiest to implement early in the design process.
+Here are four general design guidelines that are often overlooked even though they can be among the easiest to implement early in the design process.

-Design Guideline #1: (General) Minimize the Loop Areas Associated with High-Frequency Power and Signal Currents.
+Design Guideline #1: Minimize the Loop Areas Associated with High-Frequency Power and Signal Currents.

-This simple rule is on nearly everybody's list of EMC guidelines, but it often gets ignored or compromised in favor of other guidelines.
-Often the board designer doesn't even know where the signal currents flow.
+This simple rule is on nearly everybody's list of EMC guidelines, and it's generally good advice.
+Pay attention to where the signal currents will flow.
 Digital circuit designers like to think of signals in terms of their voltage.
 Signal integrity and EMC engineers must think of signals in terms of their current.
+It's not ALL about the space.
+It's about controlling both the fields and the currents.

 There are two things that every good circuit designer should know about signal currents.

-1. Signal currents always return to their source (i.e. current paths are always loops)
+- Signal currents always return to their source (i.e. steady state current paths are always loops)

 Design Guideline #2: Don't Split, Gap or Cut the Signal Return Plane